 Dehydration and Health

 In the summer it seems habitually easier to remember to drink a sufficient amount of water; after all, the hot weather inspires us to stay hydrated.
 But the truth of the matter is that your body requires the same level of hydration throughout the year, regardless of the season.
-Trading fresh water for other hot beverages like hot chocolate, tea or coffee contribute to dehydration.
+Trading fresh water for other hot beverages like hot chocolate, tea or coffee contributes to dehydration.
 When you feel tired, do you reach for a retail energy drink?
 They are generally loaded with salt which contributes to further dehydration.

 Your cells need water, and dehydration directly impacts the ability of white blood cells to function, making you more susceptible to viral and bacterial infection.